Skip to main content

 What will I be doing while my child is talking to someone?

-You will be meeting with your family advocate.
+You will be meeting with a family advocate.
 They want to answer any questions you have.
 If they don’t know the answer, it is their job to find out.
 They will listen to your worries and concerns and provide resources to help you through a difficult time.
 Our advocates are not therapists, but they can listen and get you the help you need.

 Your other children are welcome to play in our lobby area so you can talk privately to your advocate.
 Our staff will keep an eye on them.